TROOP MITRE WORK WEEKEND

 Lodging

 Kickapoo cabins: fan, electric light and outlet, a few steps up into each cabin; shower and restroom facilities at “The Rock” nearby.
+There are four cabins with 6 beds in each cabin.
+Some beds are bunked, but several lower bunks are available in each cabin.

 Apache/Seminole cabins: ceiling fan, electric light and outlet, rugged trail and a climb to all the cabins except Seminole 3 which is at trail level; restroom and shower facilities at “The Oaks” nearby.
 The first 4 requests for Seminole 3 can be accommodated.
+There are 12 cabins with 4 beds in each cabin.
+Seminole 1 has bunked beds.

 RV hookups: 30- and 50- Amp hookups available.
 First 8 requests can be accommodated.